We might receive compensation from certain providers listed below. Find Out More

 Conclusion

 Honestly, all the commands and algorithms that we reviewed today are very simple.
-Enabling / disabling sleep mode, voice control in assistants and buttons, schedule for enabling and disabling the same sleep mode, notifications in the form of SMS, mail, messages to Telegram, even calling a phone with an alarm message.
+Enabling / disabling sleep mode, voice control in assistants and buttons, a schedule for enabling and disabling the same sleep mode, notifications in the form of SMS, mail, messages to Telegram, and even calling a phone with an alarm message.
 Why do you need all this?
-Ezviz app still constantly sends you notifications, is there anything else needed?
-Although, nevertheless, for me I found a perfect command – turning on and off sleep mode and detection by the button in the widget – this is just comfortable.
-No need to go anywhere, no any loading screens, it’s everything at once.
-And the most worthwhile command is turning on and off sleep by tracking your location, that is – no buttons, a pure background automation.
-So is it what we were expecting from an automation?
-A couple of simple commands that really don’t affect almost anything?
+The Ezviz app still constantly sends you notifications.
+Is there anything else needed?
+Although, nevertheless, for me, I found a perfect command – turning on and off sleep mode and detection by the button in the widget – this is just comfortable.
+No need to go anywhere, no loading screens, it’s everything at once.
+And the most worthwhile command is turning on and off sleep by tracking your location, that is, no buttons, a pure background automation.
+So, is it what we were expecting from an automation?
+A couple of simple commands that don’t affect almost anything?
 Mmm, nope.
-Apparently, it’s too early, but the good thing is that it’s already working at all levels, starting with low-cost consumer cameras like Ezviz, and I’m sure that there is a lot more coming.
+It’s too early, but the good thing is that it’s already working at all levels, starting with low-cost consumer cameras like Ezviz, and I’m sure that there is a lot more coming.

 Leave a Reply